Our View: Reminder of safety rules for summer swimming

-Hudson has the St. Croix River at our doorstep.
+Hudson has, of course the St. Croix River, at our doorstep.
 There are also numerous lakes and beaches within a few miles of Hudson, and many people now have backyard swimming pools or inflatable pools.

 The American Red Cross offers several tips that are worth noting as we enter the height of the summer swimming season:

 --Learn to swim.
 The best thing anyone can do to stay safe in and around the water is to learn to swim.

 --Always swim with a buddy; never swim alone.

 --In public beaches, swim in areas supervised by a lifeguard.